 Maybe you need a new pair of shoes, or a relaxing getaway, or a gift for your newborn nephew.

-Whatever it is, you’re getting more and more excited looking for it — and then finally, you find the perfect …whatever.
-While the cost is a bit high, it’s what you were hoping for.
+Whatever it is, you’re getting more and more excited looking and hunting — and then finally, you find it.
+That perfect something you absolutely cannot walk away from.
+While the cost exceeds your personal budget, it’s what you were hoping for.
 Purchase made, mission accomplished … right?

 Later, your feelings begin to change.
 You’re definitely not excited about your purchase anymore, or even happy.
 You’re starting to feel anxious about the cost.

 That’s the emotional roller coaster of shopping: For every dollar we spend, there can be an emotional cost, too.
 Many people experience this.
 It’s not just you, it’s science.

 Researchers have studied the “shopping high,” discovering observable effects on our brains and bodies when we shop.
 Your body and brain are on that spending roller coaster with you, and on the crash afterward.